A festive tale told through the medium of Christmas puddings.

 Generally, this causes no issues.
-However, problems can occur when a Kell negative mother is somehow exposed to the Kell positive blood — say, via a blood transfusion.
+However, problems can occur when a Kell negative woman is somehow exposed to Kell positive blood — say, via a blood transfusion.

 For this reason all woman of child bearing age and babies are transfused Kell negative red cells.
 This also means any emergency O negs also have to be Kell neg to cater for emergencies involving woman of child bearing age.

 Cytomegalovirus (CMV) is a common virus that's usually harmless - similar to the herpes virus that causes cold sores and chickenpox.
 However, once you have the virus, it stays in your body for the rest of your life, and you become CMV Positive.
 In Christmas pudding terms, it's like the brandy that’s poured onto the pudding then set alight.
 The flame burns out, but the pudding's still coated in booze.